qway/ConpraTests/README.md

 # ConpraTests
-Testcases for Conpra at TUM
+__Testcases for Conpra at TUM__

+You may need to change the package declarations.
+In the function inputOutput(String input) change the called main function to yours.